puzzlopia/puzzle-solvers/README.md

   ```js
   myPuzzle.SetNotAlikePiece(5)
   ```
+  By default, all pieces are different.

-2. Adjust solver parameters
+2. *Adjust solver parameters*
   Basically, the limits:
   - 'MAX_DEPTH': max depth you enable the algorithm to reach.
-It should be equal or greater than the expected solution length.
+It should be equal or greater than the expected solution length in 'steps metric'.
   - 'MAX_STATES': you can limit the number of states explored, or you can leave it 0 and only limit max depth.

-3. Compile and run.
-If the solver finds a solution, it will print on the console.
+3. *Compile and run*.
+If the solver finds a solution, it will print it to the console.
 For Pennant example:

   ```js
   Found!
 Path len:  59